MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-dsc-resources-in-powershell-version-5.md

 :white_check_mark: **Mini Tip:** The ISE will sometimes not automatically realize your resource has appeared in the modules directory.
 To fix this, just delete and replace the `Import-DSCResource -ModuleName MyDSCResource1` line in the ISE and it will discover your module correctly and give you IntelliSense.

-## Tip 3 - Press Control + Space For IntelliSense on the DSC Resource
+## Tip 3 - Press Control + Space For IntelliSense on the DSC Resource in the PS ISE

-When writing DSC configurations, you can use IntelliSense against DSC resource's (including your custom ones) by pressing `Control + Space` inside the DSC configuration block for the resource.
+When writing DSC configurations in the PowerShell ISE, you can use IntelliSense against DSC resource's (including your custom ones) by pressing `Control + Space` inside the DSC configuration block for the resource.

 ![Use Control + Space in ISE](/images/posts/five_dsc_tips/press_control_space.png)